rmnavr/opriq/README.md

   (`RAlt` will still be able to open `NAVIGATION` layer though).
   You can see if timer is active via GUI (described further).
   > Timer feature becomes crucial once you exceed 60 wpm two-handed typing speed.
-  > Due to this timer, when you are speed-typing, you will not need to worry about accidentally
+  > Thanks to this timer, when you are speed-typing, you will not need to worry about accidentally
   > holding `Space` for too long (thus unwantedly opening `TEXT2` layer) and things like that.

 Alt+TAB has a special recognition: